Sean Ru

 Georgia Tech College of Computing

-As a Graduate Teaching Assistant for CS Ethics, I lead engaging discussions with two groups of 10–15 students on the ethical and societal implications of technology.
-I serve as the primary contact point for these students, collaborating with the instructor and head TA to address inquiries and concerns.
-Additionally, I grade students' papers and exams, providing timely and constructive feedback.
+As a Graduate Teaching Assistant for CS Ethics, I led engaging discussions with two groups of 10–15 students on the ethical and societal implications of technology.
+I served as the primary contact point for these students, collaborating with the instructor and head TA to address inquiries and concerns.
+Additionally, I graded students' papers and exams, providing timely and constructive feedback.

 Publications